kgklein/PLUME/output.md

 - 23+`noutperspec` `nspec`+6(j-1)-12({!eigen}). $n_{j}/n_{ref}$.
 - 24+`noutperspec` `nspec`+6(j-1)-12({!eigen}). $v_{j,drift}/v_{A,ref}$.
 Here, noutperspec = 0 is the number of additional outputs created by setting heating or eigen to true.
 If eigen and heating are false, then noutperspec = 7, if eigen is false and heating is true, then noutperspec = 8, and if eigen is true and if eigen and heating are true, then noutperspec=15.
 Note that {!eigen} (negation of eigen boolean) is equal to 1 if eigen is false and 0 if eigen is true.

+For ease of reference, consider the below tables for column numbers for two and three component calculations.

 ![Table for output column numbering for a two-component plasma.](./data/PLUME-Output-Table.svg)